lowrycode/coin_tower_topple/README.md

 - Validating user inputs and testing edge cases
 - Playing the game many times to check that the AI was making optimal decisions

-These test were repeated later using the deployed version to check that the program still behaved in a consistent manner.
+These tests were repeated later using the deployed version to check that the program still behaved in a consistent manner.
 Other people were involved in testing the deployed version to ensure that the game was intuitive and clear.

 ## 1. Input Validation Tests